 National oil companies — those predominantly owned by governments — produce approximately 55% of the world’s oil and gas, pumping out an estimated 85 million barrels of oil equivalent per day.

-In 2022, profits for the five of the largest national oil companies soared to more than
+In 2023, profits for the five of the largest national oil companies soared to more than

 While they generate record emissions, national oil companies are investing the least in the energy transition and many disclose minimal information.

-Profit per minute
+Profit per minute (latest available quarter)

 Download Data